 Enjoy these beastly little treats, you Biscoff fiends!
 X

 - 15 heaped tsps Biscoff (I used smooth)

-- Scoop heaped teaspoons of Biscoff onto a lined tray, and freeze till solid.
+- Scoop heaped teaspoons of Biscoff onto a lined tray, and freeze until solid.
 This usually takes 60 minutes!

-- Beat together your Butter and Sugar until fluffy, and then add in your Vanilla and Egg and beat again till smooth.
+- Beat together your butter and sugar until fluffy, and then add in your vanilla and egg and beat again until smooth.

-- Add in the finely chopped chocolate and mix till combined.
+- Add in the finely chopped chocolate and mix until combined.

 - As you scoop each cookie, flatten the dough slightly, and add a frozen lump of Biscoff to the middle and make sure the cookie surrounds the Biscoff fully!

 - They will be balls of cookie in the end!